svenbolte/wp-doodlez/README.md

-# WPdoodlez Forked Mod with Poll  and quizzz custom post type
+# WPdoodlez, Polls, Quizz and Crossword

 ### WPDoodlez
 plan and vote to find a common appointment date with participiants for an event.
 Works similar to famous Doodle(TM) website.
+It adds a custom post type "wpdoodlez".

 ### Poll
-create classic polls to let visitors vote about a question
+uses same technology and custom post type like WPDoodlez create classic polls to let visitors vote about a question

 ### Quizzz
-Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution Quizzz supports categories images and integrates them in single and header if used in theme
+Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution Quizzz supports categories images and integrates them in single and header if used in theme.
+It adds a custom post type "question" see readme.txt for more details.
+Add Shortcode ´´´[random-question]´´´ to any post, page or html-widget

+#### Crossword
+display a crossword game built on the quizzz words
+Add Shortcode ´´´[xwordquiz]´´´ to any page or post or use the Crossword Button on random quiz widget

 ## Why this fork?
 the main project was not updated for years now.
 I needed some features and added them to the project.